Singapore Premier League: Expansion of the league

-Police FC renamed themselves as Home United for the 1997 season to reflect their representation of not only the Singapore Police Force, but also other HomeTeam Departments of the Singapore Ministry of Home Affairs such as the SCDF and the ICA.
-NFL side Jurong Town FC, who renamed themselves Jurong FC, joined the competition taking the number of participating clubs to 9.
+Police FC renamed themselves as Home United for the 1997 season to reflect their representation of not only the Singapore Police Force but also other HomeTeam Departments of the Singapore Ministry of Home Affairs such as the SCDF and the ICA.
+NFL side Jurong Town, who renamed themselves Jurong FC, joined the competition taking the number of participating clubs to 9.
 The league switched from its previous format to a round-robin competition.
 Singapore Armed Forces won their first title.

 Gombak United and Marine Castle United joined the S.League in 1998, further taking the number of clubs to 11.
 Tiong Bahru United renamed themselves to Tanjong Pagar United at the start of the season.
 Singapore Armed Forces won their second consecutive title.

 Clementi Khalsa joined the S.League in 1999 as a representative of the Sikh community in Singapore.
 The league took on 12 teams for the next five years.
 Home United won their first title.